fillydss/masters-thesis-FV/README.md

 README

 ## Overview
-In this repository you will find the code and data used for my thesis project.
+In this repository you will find the code used for my thesis project.
 The project focuses on predicting manual bulky-order fulfilment lead times at Decathlon using supervised machine learning models.
 The analysis compares linear regression, ridge regression, Random Forest, HistGradientBoosting, and XGBoost for order-level lead-time prediction.

 ## Requirements
 Python 3.11.5